30 May How To Choose The Right Worktop For Your Kitchen

 Stainless steel worktops are a popular choice for industrial kitchen settings!
 They are usually used for restaurants, bakeries, cafes, coffee shops, etc. They are long-lasting and have natural anti-bacterial properties.
 They are also low-maintenance, lightweight, resistant to acid and heat, and waterproof.
 However, they have a less stylish appeal.

-Before deciding on the worktop, you need to have an overall look at your kitchen.
+Before deciding on the worktop, you need to have an overall look at your luxury kitchen.
 Will the worktop fit in your kitchen in terms of aesthetics (design, shape, size)?
 Also, your selection will have to factor in colour.
 Use light shades if your kitchen colour scheme is predominantly bright and bold.
 Doing so will reflect natural light and give the space a clean appearance.
 On the other hand, use dark colours if you have a lot of wooden furniture in your kitchen.
 A dark-coloured kitchen worktop can add a touch of elegance without being too standoffish.
 Additionally, opt for a plain coloured countertop if you have a lot of patterned furniture in your kitchen and use textured tops if your kitchen motif is minimalist.